GroenewaldM/Data_Science_Projects/temperature_curve_fitting/README.md

 ## Understanding

 In statistics, the coefficient of determination, denoted R², is the proportion of the variation in the dependent variable that is predictable from the independent variable.
-In general, the higher the R-squared, the better the model fits your data
+In general, the higher the R-squared value, the better the model fits your data.

 This program calculates the R² value for each model to determine the best fit.

-### Example Output
+## Example Output

 py -m curve_fitting

 *Figure 1 pop-up*

 *Figure 2 pop-up*